Browse the Guide:

 Collection also contains letters home (1942-45) from his brother, Robert

 MONTGOMERY COUNTY [VIRGINIA] BICENTENNIAL COMMISSION.
 RECORDS, 1972-1977.
 1.0 cu. ft.
 Commission formed to organize events celebrating the 200th anniversary of the formation of the United States and Montgomery County, Virginia.
 Includes correspondence, minutes, working notes and preparatory materials, printed material, and a scrapbook.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms76-001.

 MONTGOMERY COUNTY [VIRGINIA] DEMOCRATIC COMMITTEE.
 RECORDS,

 1961-94.
 3.0 cu. ft.
 Correspondence, newsclippings, meeting minutes, and

 rosters concerning the committee, local politics, and the Congressional,

 Senatorial, and Presidential races of the 1970s, 1980s, and 1990s.

 Includes information about the specific campaigns and tenures of Rick

 Boucher (9th District Congressional Representative), L. Douglas Wilder